Content warning, highlight the hidden text between the lines:

 The nervous, bearded fellow behind the counter lowered his voice and asked softly, "If you can't pay for it, can you please put it back?
 I'm sorry.
 I don't want to have to call my coach."

 No time left to drive home.
 There went her plan's key ingredient.
 "Wait!"
 Back-left pocket.
 The emergency 20.
-A bandaged hand pulled free the half-crumpled currency.
 When you think you don't need it, that's when you'll need it.
 Words to live by.

 The receipt printer disgorged an excessive record of transaction that reached the floor.
-The equipment manager stepped out from behind the "goalposts" and picked the still-connected receipt off the floor and stood aside, holding it taut like a finish line.
+The equipment manager stepped out from behind the "goalposts."
+He picked the still-connected receipt off the floor and stood aside, holding it taut like a finish line.
 Alicia stepped through, causing it to detach at its perforation.

 "Thank you for shopping at Sportstravaganza, where the customer is always a champion," said the clerk, soullessly.
 "Have a great play."